Skip to main content

 There are two distinct scenarios:

 • Insurer-requested proof of loss:The insurance company formally demands a signed, sworn proof of loss.
-When this happens, you should comply — it is a legitimate contractual request.
+When this happens, compliance is generally the sound course — the policy gives the insurer the right to ask.

-• Voluntary (strategic) proof of loss:You submit a sworn proof of loss on your own initiative to trigger a coverage decision.
-This is a powerful tool for forcing the insurer to accept or deny your claim within a specific timeframe under California's Fair Claims regulations.
+• Voluntary (strategic) proof of loss:An insured may submit a sworn proof of loss on their own initiative to trigger a coverage decision.
+This can be a useful tool for moving a stalled claim toward an accept-or-deny decision within the timeframes under California’s Fair Claims regulations.
+Note that submitting a voluntary proof of loss before the insurer requests one starts the carrier’s decision clock; an insured whose claim is still being developed should weigh the benefit of forcing a decision against the risk of a premature denial.
 See our article on the strategic proof of loss for how this works as a claims tactic.

 ⚠️